NessieCanCode/netbox-wsl/README.md

 This repository is intended to facilitate installation of the popular NetBox DCIM/IPAM on Windows 10 using WSL (Ubuntu 20.04 LTS).

-This experimental, and not full supported.
+This is experimental, and not full supported.

 These are the extra steps taken: